pradn28/online-upgrade/README.md

-# Online Upgrade
+# MemSQL Online Upgrade

-Online Upgrade is a Go project for upgrading MemSQL from 5.x -> 5.x
+MemSQL Online Upgrade is a Go project for upgrading MemSQL from 5.x -> 5.x

+## Overview

+memsql-online-upgrade will execute various steps to upgrade your cluster without downtime.
+While the first step will verify your cluster is healthy, it is recommended that you double check your cluster is in a healthy state prior to starting the upgrade.
+It is also recommended you backup your cluster prior to the upgrade.

+## Requirements

+MemSQL must be running in High Availability mode and running MemSQL Ops 5.7 or higher

 ## Usage